julianthome/inmemantlr/README.md

 System.out.println(processor.getResult());
 ```

-A more practical example on how to use the AST processor can be found within
+A more practical example on how to use the Parse tree processor can be found within
 my [CTrans project](https://github.com/julianthome/ctrans) which takes
 a given boolean formula and translates it into CNF or DNF, respectively.